-The process of completing the Dissertation leading to Committee approval is an iterative process that culminates in the Dissertation defense.
-This iterative process typically takes place for each chapter and involves the Chairperson's initial endorsement of each submission before distribution to other Committee Members.
-This entire process begins with the Dissertation proposal.
+The process of completing the dissertation leading to committee approval is an iterative process that culminates in the dissertation defense.
+This iterative process involves the chairperson's initial endorsement of each submission before distribution to other committee members.
+This entire process begins with the dissertation proposal.

-Typically, a Dissertation proposal is comprised of Chapters One through Three (e.g., Introduction, Review of the Literature, and Method) of the entire Dissertation.
-The Chapters, References, and Appendixes may be updated throughout the Dissertation process, but should be written with a final draft in mind.
-The submission of the proposal should include the Title Page, Abstract, Table of Contents, References, and Appendices.
-The actual format of the Dissertation, however, will be determined by the nature of the research and in collaboration with the Committee.
+Typically, a dissertation proposal is comprised of chapters one through three (e.g., Introduction, Review of the Literature, and Method) of the entire dissertation.
+The chapters, references, and appendixes may be updated throughout the dissertation process, but should be written with a final draft in mind.
+The submission of the proposal should include the title page, abstract, table of contents, references, and appendices.
+The actual format of the dissertation, however, will be determined by the nature of the research and in collaboration with the committee.

-As for the submissions of the Dissertation proposal, several revisions are likely.
+As for the submissions of the dissertation proposal, many revisions are likely.
 This process is usually done through the development of outlines, identification of reference sources, the submission of drafts, the receipt of feedback, and the revision of drafts.
-At the discretion of the Committee Chair, this process may be supplemented with face to face or teleconference meetings as necessary.
+At the discretion of the committee chair, this process may be supplemented with face to face or teleconference meetings as necessary.